zakariaelas/peeling-rage/content/blog/why-you-should-start-using-a-prototyping-tool-as-a-developer/index.md

 I understand that this is a bit far from pure coding and might not be within your comfort zone.
 However, I believe that as long as it makes your product better, then it should not hurt to invest some time in learning it.
 I believe it will pay dividends over time.

+Also, it is always great to keep an open mind about different technologies.
+Who knows?
+You might try Figma out and realize you actually have a passion about web design.

 Feel free to get in touch with me to further discuss this, or suggest better reasons why developers should be using a prototyping tool.